Skip to content

 Why does Rewrait cost more than TextExpander Business?

 TextExpander Business is $8.33 per user per month billed annually; Rewrait Team is $20.
-The gap is the difference between storage and intelligence.
+The price difference reflects what happens after a shortcut runs.
 TextExpander's cost is mostly sync and admin around fixed text you wrote once.
 Every Rewrait rewrite runs premium AI models against your selected text, your shortcut's instructions, and live company context fetched from Notion, Confluence, or Google Docs — plus multilingual dictation, rewrite variants, multi-step workflows, and a no-training guarantee.
 The fair comparison is output: a snippet saves typing time on text that already existed; a rewrite produces a better message that did not exist, adapted to the situation.
 Teams that mostly send genuinely fixed strings should keep TextExpander — at its price it is excellent at that.
 Teams paying for it as a customer-communication tool usually find the canned-reply ceiling is exactly what they are trying to escape.

 Can I keep TextExpander and use Rewrait with it?

 Yes, and during a transition that is the sensible setup.
 They do not conflict: TextExpander expands abbreviations as you type; Rewrait only acts when you select text and press Cmd/Ctrl+Shift+P. A workable split is mechanical text in TextExpander — addresses, signatures, legal disclaimers, code — and anything a customer reads in Rewrait.
 Some teams even chain them: expand a snippet as scaffolding, then select it and run a Rewrait shortcut to adapt it to the actual situation.
-Over a few weeks, most teams notice that the snippets they keep are the fixed-string kind while the customer-facing ones stop being used, which tells you what to consolidate.
+During the trial, track which fixed snippets remain useful and which customer-facing snippets are better handled as adaptive rewrites.
 Rewrait's 14-day free Team trial runs comfortably alongside an existing TextExpander deployment with no card required, so the evaluation costs nothing but the install.